How To Hire a Painting Contractor

 Their rating system (letter grade A - F) doesn't necessarily mean a business is trustworthy.
 It is based on the BBB's opinion of how a business will interact with its customers.

 In the words of the Better Business Bureau, "BBB accreditation does not mean that the business’s products or services have been evaluated or endorsed by BBB, or that BBB has made a determination as to the business’ product quality or competency in performing services."

 Though it offers consumers insight into a business and can act as a third-party mediator to help resolve conflicts, it cannot force a business to do anything or provide resolution.

 Look at consumers services such as Angi and Home Advisor that specialize in recommending and referring home service providers.

 In most cases, these types of home improvement referral services are free to the consumer.
 But if contractors want to be referred to inquiring homeowners, they must pay a large sum of advertising money for both membership and individual homeowner leads.

 It's good to note that reviews on these sites are usually legitimate feedback by actual customers.
 Also, businesses must provide proven documentation of licensing, insurance, and other credentials.

-When you research on Yelp, be sure to scroll down to the bottom of the list of reviews.
-You'll see a grayed out link to browse 'reviews that are not currently recommended'.
+When you research Yelp, be sure to scroll down to the bottom of the list of reviews.
+You'll see a grayed-out link to browse 'reviews that are not currently recommended'.

 STEP 3: Meet Painting Companies